 • Lunch and video-analysis between the two outings

-• Participants are welcome to use a single or double scull from SaarRowingCenter
+• Participants are welcome to use a single scull, a double scull or a 2- from SaarRowingCenter

 Participation fees (including VAT)